cakwok/Computer-Vision/README.md

 Introduction
 ------------
+#### Homework1 - To the power of
+To compare computational time difference between full formular and C++ POW function.

 #### Project1 - Real Time Video Filtering

 Developed with C++, OpenCV, to build a live video system with special effect from scratch, by applying blur filters, gradient magnitude, quantization, cartoonization and live video recording.

+#### Project4 - Project4 - Calibration and Augmented Reality
+Developed with C++, OpenCV, to build an augmented reality application.

 #### Project6 - Generative and Adversarial Network